edgefund/GeoHunter/README.md

    $ `cd app`

-   $ `nmp install`
+   $ `npm install`

    $ `npm run start`

 11. You should now be able to use the app's UI.
 When approving a transaction in Metamask, if you get a nonce mismatch error that is due to Metamask being out of sync with Ganache and you will need to reset both.

-Please press Ctrl + Shift + I and view the developer console in Google Chrome.
-All the contract actions will appear there as console log entries.
+Contract actions will appear in the developer console log in Google Chrome.
+Press Ctrl + Shift + I to view these.

 12. Ctrl+C to exit the development server in Terminal.